-He stared at me suspiciously for several moments before continuing.
-“It was really too bad we had to break-up, we had a lot in common.”
+“It was really too bad we had to break-up,” he said with regret.
+“We had a lot in common.”

 “Stop it,” I yelled in a panic.

-I don’t need the mental image of a man with one testicle, having sex with his sister.
-Correction: half-sister.
+I didn’t need the mental image of a man with one testicle having sex with his sister.
+(Correction: half-sister.)

-“I’d be more comfortable if we went back to talking about your testicles… Sorry, your testicle.”
-Just saying the words made me queasy.
+“I’d be more comfortable if we went back to talking about your lost testicle,” I said emphatically.

 Just saying the words made me queasy; no man should ever have to utter that phrase.